sohlemac/Modular-Synthesis-Resource-Guide/Modular Synthesis Resource Guide.md

 I am very new to the modular synth hobby; i discovered it by accident while browsing Twitch channels.
 I have no formal music training.
 I'm an (accidental) engineer by trade.
 I have firsthand knowledge that the first steps into the Eurorack space are... daunting.
 Where's the books?
 What's a good website?
 Are there forums?
 Who knows stuff?
 Who can help me when my bleeps won't bloop?

 And even if you do find a promising thread of information, many times, the links have rotted away, leaving you with an incomplete picture, at best, of the answer to your question.
+Maybe someone on Reddit answers your question by pointing to a long Modwiggler thread, and buried on page 15 there's a link that goes to a website that was last online in 2017.
+What then?

-It would be great to have an impartial list of resources that people can peruse when they're looking for information, at any skill level, and have them be reasonably sure the links are going to take them to their answers.
+It would be great to have an impartial list of direct resources that people can peruse when they're looking for information, at any skill level, and have them be reasonably sure the links are going to take them to their answers.
 Hence, this guide.

 This document cannot ever be all-inclusive, but it's hoped that by sharing it on Github, it can be kept updated, forked with new opinions, and shared widely through any channel necessary.
 It aims to be (mostly) impartial, as comprehensive as possible, and up to date.